|Where you are Home How Government Buys Purchasing Process Quotation Process|

 The government buyer preparing a written RFQ will develop documentation that outlines what is required and how you should respond.

 The style of document used, and the amount of detail provided, will be determined by the value of the good/service or works required.

 See Understanding the Quotation Documentation for further information.

 Invitations to quote are generally not advertised.
 Therefore, to ensure that you are invited to quote, make sure that the government buyer is aware of your business.
 For marketing tips, see How to Get Known.

 Before responding, you should first obtain any available documentation from the purchaser.
 For simple purchases or projects there may be no documentation.
 You should then:

 To find out more go to Planning your Quotation Response.

-If a verbal quotation process is being used, your quotation will be assessed on how well it meets the requirements and whether it offers value for money.
+If an informal quotation process is being used, your quotation will be assessed on how well it meets the requirements and whether it offers value for money.

 When a contract has been awarded, the successful bidder will be advised either verbally or in writing of the outcome.
-Advice on the outcome and a debriefing is available for unsuccessful bidders.
+A debriefing is available for unsuccessful bidders.

 Depending on the value and complexity of the purchase and its business category, an offer may be accepted by using a letter of acceptance or by issuing a Purchase Order.
 Sometimes a formal agreement may be required if the purchase is complex.
 For information on the Standard Conditions of Contract, which may be used in these circumstances, see Establishing the Contract.